psherman42/Demystifying-OpenOCD/README.md

 </pre>

-<small>The line of the makedile which does the actual loading of compiled, assembled, and linked code is
+<small>The line of the makefile which does the actual loading of compiled, assembled, and linked code is

 openocd -f fe310-g002.cfg -c "adapter speed 2000" -c init -c "asic_rom_load my_prog"\